TheEdoRan/next-safe-action/README.md

 **Note: this React hook is not stable, use it at your own risk!**

-Here's how it works:
+Here's how it works.
 First, define your server action as usual:

 ```ts
 "use server";